Information for Students Requesting Academic Support

 All credit students of the College may request scheduled tutoring for a course that they are currently enrolled in.
 To receive this type of academic support, you must fill out the Academic Support Application which has a section for input from your instructor.
 Scheduling is arranged through the Tutorial/ Learning Center and depends on tutor availability and your availability matching.
 An attendance policy is in place for scheduled tutoring.
 You must have good class attendance and bring your course notes and textbook to your scheduled tutoring sessions.

-Applications for summer semester I are being accepted through June 15, 2015.
+Applications for summer semester II are being accepted through July 30, 2015.

 Students may download the Academic Support Application (PDF) and follow the steps outlined.
 Instructor signature is required for scheduled tutoring.
 Side 2 of the application only needs to be completed once, regardless of the number of support options requested.
 If you need a more accessible form of this document, please contact Eileen Burke at 845-341-4520.